vuestorefront/vue-storefront/docs/guide/cookbook/theme.md

 #### 56. _WebShare_ in `theme`

-- Go to `./src/themes/degi/components/theme/WebShare.vue` and fix it as follows :
+- Go to `./src/themes/degi/components/theme/WebShare.vue` and create it as follows :

 <div id="d-t-web-share">